supreetssethi/JS-Logger/TASKLIST.md

 - [ ] Preetfier and linting rules for node
 - [ ] Preetfier and linting rules for react
 - [ ] Setting up app auth mechanism (JWT preferred)
+- [ ] Health checkup for node app
+- [ ] If some major api breaks from front end there should be a logic to check health checkup of backend and give a application down page with retrt option